-Here are examples of the proactive steps that the Top 3 Responsible Suppliers (totaling 39% global supply) of Viscose and other cellulose-based products from tree pulp (forests) are taking:
+Here are examples of the proactive steps that the Top 3 Responsible Suppliers (totaling 40.2% global supply) of Viscose and other cellulose-based products from tree pulp (forests) are taking:

-Lenzing: Utilizing recycled textiles, with a goal of 50% recycled from post consumer waste by 2024.
+Lenzing (14.2% global supply): Utilizing recycled textiles, with a goal of 50% recycled from post consumer waste by 2024.
 Advancing forest conservation programs in Canada, Indonesia and Albania, and coordinating with several sustainability initiatives.
 Publicly discloses suppliers lists and enables fiber tracking/tracing technology.

-Sateri (RGE Group) 15.4% global supply: "Sateri is actively engaged in dialogue with Canopy and customer brands about reducing the risk currently associated with its production.
+Sateri (RGE Group) 19.3% global supply: "Sateri is actively engaged in dialogue with Canopy and customer brands about reducing the risk currently associated with its production.
 While it has taken some first steps to respond to an initial action plan, the company has yet to embark on ambitious, transformational action or the implementation of significant change."

-Shandong Yamei, 4.3% global supply: "Despite continued dialogue with Canopy, the company is not moving forward and has not progressed in fulfilling its policy.
+Shandong Yamei, 4.1% global supply: "Despite continued dialogue with Canopy, the company is not moving forward and has not progressed in fulfilling its policy.
 The company attended CanopyStyle’s 2019 Shanghai Summit with brands, innovators and producers."

-We encourage every brand who sources Rayon, Viscose, Lyocell, Modal and other cellulose-based fabrics that come from forests to read Canopy's 2019 Hot Button Report for eye-opening actions (both good and bad) taking place in the industry today.
+We encourage every brand who sources Rayon, Viscose, Lyocell, Modal and other cellulose-based fabrics that come from forests to read Canopy's 2020 Hot Button Report for eye-opening actions (both good and bad) taking place in the industry today.

 - Karri Ann Frerichs